gianfranco-s/learn-to-code-physics-and-math/README.md

 ```

 ## 5. Integrals
-Find the polinomic Taylor approximation of orders 1, 2, 3, 4 and 5 for
+Find the polynomic Taylor approximation of orders 1, 2, 3, 4 and 5 for
 ```
 f(x) = cos(x)
 ```